 - Statements and contact information from any witnesses.

-This evidence you gather at the scene strengthens your claim that you were the one who was hit.
 If your car insurance company has a mobile app that can help you document the accident while at the scene, use it.
 Many insurance providers have apps that have an accident checklist and tell you how to gather information that will aid in filling your claim with your insurer.
 This evidence also helps defend you should the other driver’s insurer later accuse you of causing the wreck.

 The police will typically come to the scene, especially if anyone’s injured.
 The accident report they create usually determines who is at fault, but only for the purposes of ticketing the driver if he or she broke any traffic ordinances.
 Independently, insurers determine fault based on all evidence, such as the police report, driver and witness statements, and physical evidence.
 Although a police report is not necessarily admissible in civil court, if it clearly indicates the driver who hit you is at fault, it gives you strong leverage when trying to reach a fair financial settlement.